MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 1. Developers don't have direct access to the Kubernetes API through kubectl.

-1. You have branch policies on your Git server.
-Multiple developers can then approve changes through a pull request before the pull request applies to production.
+You can have branch policies on your Git server so that multiple developers can then approve changes through a pull request before the pull request applies to production.

-While you can configure GitOps and Flux manually, we recommend the [GitOps with Flux v2 cluster extension](/azure/azure-arc/kubernetes/tutorial-use-gitops-flux2) for AKS.
+While you can configure Git operations and Flux manually, we recommend the [Git operations with Flux v2 cluster extension](/azure/azure-arc/kubernetes/tutorial-use-gitops-flux2) for AKS.

 ### Workload and cluster deployment strategies

 Deploy *any* change, such as architecture components, workload, and cluster configuration to at least one preproduction AKS cluster.
-Doing so simulates the change and might identify problems before they deploy to production.
+Doing so simulates the change and might identify problems before they are deployed to production.

 Run tests and validations at each stage before moving on to the next.
 It helps ensure that you can push updates to the production environment in a highly controlled way and minimize disruption from unanticipated deployment problems.
 The deployment should follow a similar pattern as production, by using the same GitHub Actions pipeline or Flux operators.

-Advanced deployment techniques such as [Blue-green deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html), A/B testing, and [Canary releases](https://martinfowler.com/bliki/CanaryRelease.html), require extra processes and potentially extra tooling.
+Advanced deployment techniques, such as [blue-green deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html), A/B testing, and [canary releases](https://martinfowler.com/bliki/CanaryRelease.html), require extra processes and potentially extra tooling.
 [Flagger](https://github.com/fluxcd/flagger) is a popular open-source solution to help solve for advanced deployment scenarios.

 ## Cost management

-Start by reviewing the cost optimization design checklist and list of recommendations outlined in the [Well Architected Framework for AKS](/azure/architecture/framework/services/compute/azure-kubernetes-service/azure-kubernetes-service#cost-optimization).
+Start by reviewing the cost optimization design checklist and list of recommendations outlined in [Well-Architected Framework for AKS](/azure/architecture/framework/services/compute/azure-kubernetes-service/azure-kubernetes-service#cost-optimization).
 Use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator) to estimate costs for the services you use in the architecture.
-Other best practices are described in the [Cost Optimization](/azure/architecture/framework/cost/overview) section in [Microsoft Azure Well-Architected Framework](/azure/architecture/framework/cost/overview).
+For other best practices, see [Cost Optimization](/azure/architecture/framework/cost/overview).

 Consider using [AKS cost analysis](/azure/aks/cost-analysis) for granular cluster infrastructure cost allocation by Kubernetes-specific constructs.

-For more information on cost management specific to Windows-based workloads included in the Windows containers, see [Windows containers on AKS](./windows-containers-on-aks.yml#cost-management).
+For more information about Window-specific cost management considerations, see [Windows containers on AKS](./windows-containers-on-aks.yml#cost-management).

 ### Provision